EvanKuhn/practice/README.md

+# What's this?
-Practice problems, interview questions and code sims.
+A repo containing practice code for interviews, etc. It contains code for data structures and algorithms, practice problems, interview questions, and code sims.

-I've coded most of these in C, C++, or Ruby.
+I've written most of these in C, C++, or Ruby.

+## Data Structures:
+- heap
+- linked list
+- binary search tree
+- TODO:
+  - trie

-Sorting Algorithms:
+## Sorting Algorithms
 - bubble sort
 - insertion sort
 - selection sort